Is Diet Soda the Great Evil?

 Professor Chris Seal, Lecturer in Human Nutrition at Newcastle University, explains how:

 "The scientific consensus following several systematic reviews of hundreds of publications is that for the general population, aspartame is safe."The belief that aspartame is carcinogenic is not reinforced by evidence.
-Seal goes on to say:
+The seal goes on to say:

 "The reports linking aspartame to cancer development in studies with rats and other so-called detrimental effects have not been confirmed in a large number of studies in people, nor in epidemiological studies [of how and why diseases occur]."